vertical-knowledge/ripozo/docs/source/flask_tutorial/setup.rst

         user_id = db.Column(db.Integer, db.ForeignKey('user.id'), nullable=False)
         comment = db.Column(db.Text, nullable=False)

+    db.create_all()

-Now that we have our
+Now that we have our non-ripozo aspect set up we are ready to start building a RESTful API!